mirca/mirca.github.io-www/software/index.md

 * <a href="https://github.com/keplergo/lightkurve">lightkurve</a>: Sweet astronomical flux time series analysis in Python
 * <a href="https://github.com/astropy/astropy">astropy</a>: A community Python library for Astronomy
 * <a href="https://github.com/astropy/photutils">photutils</a>: Image photometry in Python
-* <a href="https://github.com/keplergo/oktopus">oktopus</a>: A soft-bodied, eight-armed package for beautiful inference
+* <a href="https://github.com/keplergo/oktopus">oktopus</a>: Fitting maximum likelihood models in Python made easier
-* <a href="https://github.com/mirca/macaw">macaw</a>: A multicolor, long-tailed package for beautiful majorization-minimization applied to machine learning
+* <a href="https://github.com/mirca/macaw">macaw</a>: Majorization-minimization applied to machine learning

 I've been also contributing code and documentation to <a href="https://github.com/numpy/numpy">numpy</a>,
 <a href="https://github.com/scipy/scipy">scipy</a>, and